-- 10. From the Assign menu, select Thickness to surface the respective folder. - From the ITEM LISTING AREA, select THICK1. - In the Graphics/Input Area, marquee-select the region (-1, 11)-(11, -1) to apply the selected thickness to the entire footing.
-The selected elements are redrawn in red
+- From the ITEM LISTING AREA, select THICK1. - In the GRAPHICS/INPUT AREA, marquee-select the region (-1, 11)-(11, -1) to apply the selected thickness to the entire footing.
+The selected elements are redrawn in red.

 Note: To see the assigned element and node numbers, from the Define menu, select Grid, and once the GRID folder surfaces, double click on PREFERENCES.